Hadokane/CI_PP2_HUG/README.md

 Manual testing played a crucial role in the development of this game.
 It was present at nearly every step of development with me tracking how each function worked and interconnected - by text document or pen and paper - to ensure there would be no dead ends that affected the user's experience and defined goals.

-Once the project had reached completion I compiled a list of my main concerns for running play-testing.
+Once the project had reached completion I compiled a list of my main concerns before running play-testing.

 The following would need to all be checked thoroughly and work without error, in order for me to feel I'd met my previously outlined Site Owner Goals.